Protection of Human Rights in Europe

 At the end of this course, and on the basis of the assigned materials, students can:

-* explain the procedure before the ECtHR;
+* explain the procedure before the ECtHR and the most important characteristics of its case-law;

 * solve a fictional case concerning human rights issues addressed during this course;